hytromo/postgres_transaction_cheatsheet/README.md

 Both `T0` and `T1` see `count = 0`, but there is no way when run sequentially that they both saw `count = 0`, because they both insert rows.
 So, if `T0` runs first, `T1` should see `count = 1` and vice versa.

-Postgres does not complain (does not throw errors), but it can still create problems in your app.
+Postgres does not complain (does not throw errors (in the default isolation level)), but it can still create problems in your app.

 ## Solutions